ghoshRitesh12/aniwatch-api/CONTRIBUTING.md

-# Contributing to zoro.to-api
+# Contributing to aniwatch-api

-Thank you for your interest in contributing to zoro.to-api.
+Thank you for your interest in contributing to aniwatch-api.
 We appreciate whatever form of contribution you are willing to make.
 Every contribution counts ✨

 ## Table of Contents